LateT/svk/README.md

 - Search S- stores by postalcode
 - Search K- stores by name
-- Search products by name
+- Search products by name and compare prices